 May to October is the best season of the year for visiting Koman Lake in Northern Albania, yet June is the best month for taking the boat trip through the lake.
-Koman was first created as an artificial lake for one of the three hydropower plants built on Black Drin cascade.
-It was around 17 years ago that regular ferry boats were used to connect the area with the city of Bajram Curri and further with Gjakova area in Kosovo.
+Koman was first created as an artificial lake for one of the three hydropower plants built on the Black Drin cascade.
+It was around 17 years ago that regular ferry boats were used to connect the area with the city of Bajram Curri and further with the Gjakova area in Kosovo.

-The boat trip lasts approximately three hours while visitors can admire the beauty of the surrounding landscape, small villages that lie on the bank of the lake and several river mouths.
+The boat trip lasts approximately three hours while visitors can admire the beauty of the surrounding landscape, small villages that lie on the bank of the lake, and several river mouths.

 The lake is considered to be one of the most beautiful destinations in Albania.
 It is highly praised by Albanian and international visitors, especially by those attracted to mountains.